 Working in Private Practice since 2004

-- NARM – Neuro Affective Relational Model (in Training) (Michael Mokrus, Polarity, Zurich, Switzerland)
+- NARM – Neuro Affective Relational Model – Developmental Trauma Therapy (Michael Mokrus, Polarity, Zurich, Switzerland)

-- Trauma Therapy – Somatic Experiencing (Urs Honauer, Polarity Bildungszentrum & Zentrum für Innere Oekologie, Zurich, Switzerland)
+- SE Trauma Therapy – Somatic Experiencing – Shock & Developmental Trauma Therapy (Urs Honauer, Polarity Bildungszentrum & Zentrum für Innere Oekologie, Zurich, Switzerland)

 - Holistic Counselling, A Psychology of Awakening, on the basis of the Lataif System and Essence work (Rafia Morgan and Turiya Hannover, Working With People, Italy)